You have less than a week to opt out of Amazon Sidewalk device sharing: Here’s how to do it

 Additional devices will likely come to use the Sidewalk network in the future, with Amazon publishing information for third-party manufacturers looking to connect to the network.

-Amazon says the network is privacy-protected and that it will use a maximum of 500 megabytes of data per month, at a rate of no more than 80 kilobits per second, a small fraction of the bandwidth required to, say, stream high-definition video.
+Amazon says the network is privacy-protected and that it will use a maximum of 500 megabytes of data per month, at a rate of no more than 80 kilobits per second—a small fraction of the bandwidth required to, say, stream high-definition video.
 But, The Guardian reports, some experts have warned the network could potentially violate internet providers’ terms of use.
 And some users may simply have privacy concerns, despite Amazon’s assurances, or just object to a multibillion-dollar corporation building a network by piggybacking on the internet connections its customers pay for.